 He listened to the voice of God, the same voice that speaks to each and every one of us.
 He heard the voice of God and he responded to the call by cleaving to the message and sharing it with the world.

-Like Jesus whom he followed, the Reverend Doctor loved mercy, he worked for justice and he walked humbly, setting an example for the rest of us to follow.
+Like Jesus whom he followed, the Reverend Doctor loved mercy, he worked for justice and he walked humbly all the days of his life, setting an example for the rest of us to follow.

-Today we are given countless opportunities to reflect on martin Luther King’s likeness, to consider his words, to reflect on their meaning and on the life of an American Saint, and we are wise to do so.
+Today we are given countless opportunities to reflect on Martin Luther King’s likeness, to consider his words, to reflect on their meaning and on the life of an American Saint…we are wise to do so.

 We are wise to remember the man, Martin Luther King Jr., a rare person whose measure in our society exceeded the ordinary flaws that make us all human; he lived with his flaws and he reached beyond them.

-Today we are called to service, to share his cup, so that upon drinking from it we may aspire to do the same, to live the same, to be the same.
+Today he calls us to service, to share his cup, so that upon drinking from it we may aspire to do the same, to live the same, to be the same as he was.

-The Reverend Doctor spoke truth to power and offered hope to the powerless; for that he was murdered.
+The Reverend Doctor spoke truth to power and offered hope to the powerless, and for that he was shot down.
 He was once considered by the director of the F.B.I. to be the most dangerous man in America and from that status he became our most beloved hero, the prime exemplar of what it means to be an American, a radical-freedom-fighter, unparalleled and unforgotten.

-The Reverend Doctor Martin Luther King Jr., our prophet, he still points the way, lighting the long journey along the arc of justice that still lies ahead of us…justice that will not be denied.
+The Reverend Doctor Martin Luther King Jr., our prophet, he still points the way, lighting the long journey along the arc of justice, a journey that still lies ahead of us…toward a justice that will not be denied.

 No comments: